 - High speed maneuverability is limited.
-Sharp turns during high speed may cause loss of control. - Never operate a boat while under the influence of drugs or alcohol.
+Sharp turns during high speed may cause loss of control.
+Understand the capabilities of your vessel and know they can change based on environmental conditions and loading. - Never operate a boat while under the influence of drugs or alcohol.
 Doing so is a federal offense.
-Make sure only qualified drivers operate your boat. - Keep your boat and equipment in safe operating condition Inspect the boat, engine(s), safety equipment and all boating gear regularly. - Be sure lifesaving and fire extinguishing equipment is on board.
+Make sure only qualified drivers operate your boat. - Keep your boat and equipment in safe operating condition.
+Inspect the boat, engine(s), safety equipment and all boating gear regularly. - Be sure lifesaving and fire extinguishing equipment is on board.
 This equipment must meet regulatory standards, and it should be noticeable, accessible, and in safe operating condition.
 Your passengers should know where this equipment is and how to use it. - Always keep accurate, updated navigation charts or equipment on board and available for reference and use. - Before you leave shore, tell a family member, relative, friend or other responsible person ashore where you are going and when you expect to return. - Do not allow passengers to ride on parts of your boat other than designated Occupant Positions areas.
 All passengers should remain seated while the boat is moving. - Understand and obey the "Rules of the Road."
-Always maintain complete control of your boat. - Do not occupy the front or back deck with feet in water while motor is running. - Do not operate your boat in excess of 30 MPH (in normal conditions) with Bimini top open. - Do not operate your boat at unsafe speeds in rough water conditions.
+Always maintain complete control of your boat. - Do not occupy the front or back deck with feet in water while the motor is running. - Do not operate your boat in excess of 30 MPH (in normal conditions) with Bimini top open.

-- Never allow passengers to occupy an upper deck while boat is underway.
-Also adhere to capacity limit of the upper deck.
-Over loading an upper deck will affect the boats stability and may cause injury or even death. - Do not overload or improperly load your boat.
+- Do not operate your boat at unsafe speeds in rough water conditions. - Never allow passengers to occupy an upper deck while boat is underway.
+Also adhere to the capacity limit of the upper deck.
+Overloading an upper deck will affect the boats stability and may cause injury or even death. - Do not overload or improperly load your boat.
 The capacity plate is only a guide.
 You must use good judgment.
 The capacity of your boat is reduced by turbulent water and other adverse weather conditions.
 This may require reduced seating in the bow.
 Check water and weather conditions before getting underway.